sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/markdown/Footnotes.md

 [^13]:

+    The poem goes:

-    Twinkle twinkle little star
+    > Twinkle twinkle little star
     How I wonder what you are.
+    >

-    Up above the world so high!
+    > Up above the world so high!
     Like a diamond in the sky.
 ```